Meet University Life

 Jessica Pavone serves as Associate Vice President of Strategic Initiatives for University Life.
-She has a wide ranging background in communications and operations over the past 15 years, and has served in leadership roles in the public and nonprofit sectors.
+She has a wide-ranging background in communications and strategy, and has served in leadership roles in the public and nonprofit sectors.
 Jessica joined University Life in 2021, initially serving as Executive Director of Communications.
 She is a skilled storyteller and has crafted and managed high impact communication strategies and marketing campaigns over the course of her career, as well as strategic initiatives at multiple organizations.

 Jessica has worked in the field of education since 2014, from Pre-K through higher education.
 Her past experiences include Chief of Staff for the KIPP Foundation’s Policy and Public Affairs team, the NYC Department of Education, where she led operations for the Universal Pre-K expansion.
-Prior to that, Jessica worked in urban planning, economic development and disaster resiliency at the American Red Cross and New York City Economic Development Corporation.
+Prior to that, Jessica worked in urban planning, economic development and disaster resiliency at the American Red Cross for Greater New York and New York City Economic Development Corporation.
 She holds a Master’s in Urban Policy from NYU’s Wagner Graduate School of Public Service, and a B.A. in Spanish and History from the University of Wisconsin-Madison.

-A lover of great public spaces, Jessica enjoys summer picnics near Low Library with her family, and looks forward to exploring Columbia’s campuses.
+A lover of great public spaces, Jessica enjoys summer picnics on Morningside with her family, and exploring Columbia’s campuses.

 Rev. Dr. Ian Rottenberg directs Columbia’s Earl Hall Center for Religious Life.
 Dean Rottenberg has academic degrees in philosophy and theology from Haverford College, Yale University, and Fordham University.
 As a leader of faith communities, he is passionate about increasing multi-faith dialogue, promoting mutual understanding, and working to meet the diverse religious needs of our university community.

 He loves appreciating Columbia’s collection of outdoor sculptures and frequenting the many great coffee shops on and around campus.

 Gabriela is the Program Coordinator for Diversity, Equity, and Inclusion Initiatives in the Office of University Life.
 She formerly served in the Office of Global Inclusion at New York University (NYU).
 Gabriela began her career in local government where she gained skills in community engagement, collaboration, and event planning.
 She holds a B.A. in Political Science from San Diego State University and a Master of Public Administration from NYU.